-Warning: ENABLED\PCL\DEPS, ENABLE\LIBSGM and ENABLE\OPENCV\CUDA need Cuda library before.
-If you install Cuda during the process, you must re-open the 'VS2015 x64 Native Tools Command Prompt' to update your PATH.
+Warning: ENABLE\PCL, ENABLE\LIBSGM and ENABLE\OPENCV\CUDA require Cuda library, if you intend to use one of these, you should install it befor and re-open the 'VS2015 x64 Native Tools Command Prompt' to update your PATH.

-- Set the following options (some of the options will be needed for the optional source): - ENABLED\INFINITAM: set to ON to build infinitam. - ENABLED\BUILD\ORB\SLAM2: set to ON to build ORB Slam 2 - ENABLED\OGRE\DEPS: set to ON to build ogre. - ENABLED\PCL\DEPS: set to ON to build PCL. - ENABLED\REALSENSE: set to ON to build librealsense. - ENABLED\SOFA\DEPS: set to ON to build sofa. - ENABLE\EXPERIMENTAL\DEPS: set to ON to build experimentals libraries. - ENABLE\LIBSGM: set to ON to build libSGM dependencies. - ENABLE\ODIL: set to ON to build Odil dependencies. - ENABLE\OPENCV\CONTRIB: set to ON to build OpenCV contrib extra modules.
+Set the following options (some of the options will be needed for the optional source):

+- ENABLE\EXPERIMENTAL\DEPS: set to ON to build experimentals libraries (You shouldn't use it). - ENABLE INFINITAM: set to ON to build infinitam. - ENABLE\LIBSGM: set to ON to build libSGM dependencies. - ENABLE\ODIL: set to ON to build Odil dependencies. - ENABLE\OGRE: set to ON to build ogre. - ENABLE\OPENCV\CONTRIB: set to ON to build OpenCV contrib extra modules. - ENABLE\OPENCV\CUDA: set to ON to build OpenCV with CUDA support. - ENABLE\OPEN\MP: set to ON to enable OpenMP. - ENABLE\BUILD\ORB\SLAM2: set to ON to build ORB Slam 2. - ENABLE\PCL: set to ON to build PCL. - ENABLE\PCL\CUDA: set to ON to build PCL with CUDA support. - ENABLE\REALSENSE: set to ON to build librealsense. - ENABLE\SOFA: set to ON to build sofa. - · click on "generate".